AY2526S1-CS2103T-F13-3/tp/docs/team/cameronlzy.md

 * **Tools:**
     * Maintained and standardized PlantUML styling across all diagrams (`style.puml`).
     * Helped refine Gradle testing configurations for consistent results across development environments.
+    * Used Apache Commons Validator to do email verification

 ---